UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 We'll talk about the "tool" role a little later (and we're mostly ignoring the "system" role in this guide).
-In a simple, chat-based exchange (without tool calls), the "messages" lists consists of alternating "user" and "assistant" messages.
+In a simple, chat-based exchange (without tool calls), the "messages" list consists of alternating "user" and "assistant" messages.
 To illustrate, let's use `call_llm()`, with a single prompt: "What is the weather in Paris?"